Organs of the body | Their Locations and Internal Functions

 2. Which organ is called the control center of the human body?

 The brain is the control center of the human body.
-It regulates all the body organs to function as per needs.
+It regulates all the body organs so that they function as needed.

 Reference